Healthdirect Free Australian health advice you can count on.

 Illustration showing the differences between normal vision and long-sightedness.
 The image also shows the location of the focal point, lens, cornea, retina and sclera

-Long-sightedness causes light to focus behind the retina when the eye is resting – rather than directly on it – so close objects appear blurred.
+Long-sightedness causes light to focus behind the retina when your eye is resting — so close objects appear blurred.

 Mild long-sightedness can be hard to detect because the lens automatically corrects your focus to make close objects clear.
-But you might find that you have strained or aching eyes or a headache or tiredness after periods of close work.
+But after periods of close work, you might find that you have:

 If you think that you or your child might be long-sighted, see your doctor or optometrist for an eye check.